Contents

 • County tax assessor (zoning, lot size, property size)

 There is much more to the rent roll than you initially see.
-Many real estate agents focus on the balance sheet and P&L, but the rent roll for the rental property can offer a surprising amount of information on just one page.
+Many real estate agents focus on the balance sheet and profit and loss (P&L), but rent roll for a rental property offers a surprising amount of information on just one page.

 Sellers and Buyers During Due Diligence Process

-A look at the current rent roll can tell a prospective buyer or seller whether that property has been stable in generating gross rental income.
-With that, when you compare the fair market rent to what the tenant currently pays, you can see the potential for increasing the house's value by raising the rent.
 Rent roll is an important tool to use in evaluating the return you're making on your investment in a property.
+The current rent roll can tell a prospective buyer or seller whether that property has been stable in generating gross rental income.
+When you compare the fair market rent to what the tenant currently pays, you can see the potential for increasing the house's value by raising the rent.

 Landlords and Property Managers